apparentorder/farssh/README.md

 a tiny Alpine-based image that only runs an SSH server.
 There is also a background process that will terminate the task if there are no active connections.

+The same image is also published to Dockerhub at `docker.io/apparentorder/farssh`, because Dockerhub supports IPv6 and AWS Public ECR does not.
+Using Dockerhub over IPv4 might result in pull errors due to rate limit though.

 ### Resources in the target environment

 The Cloudformation template creates the following resources so FarSSH tasks can be run in the target